Lilianada/Lilyslab/README.md

 - Various interactive experiments and tools

 **Collections**
-- `/archives` - Previous Writings and Notes
+- `/archives` - Previous Essays and Notes
 📚 **Collections**
-- `/archives` - Previous Writings and Notes
+- `/archives` - Previous Essays and Notes
 - `/then` - Archive of past Now Page updates

 **IndieWeb**